openlookeng/hetu-core/hetu-docs/en/connector/tpch.md

 (11 rows)
 ```

-Ignore the standard schema information_schema which exists in every catalog and is not directly provided by the TPCH connector.
+Ignore the standard schema `information_schema` which exists in every catalog and is not directly provided by the TPCH connector.

 Every TPCH schema provides the same set of tables.
 Some tables are identical in all schemas.
 Other tables vary based on the *scale factor* which is determined based on the schema name.
 For example, the schema
-sf1 corresponds to scale factor 1 and the schema sf300 corresponds to scale factor 300.
-The TPCH connector provides an infinite number of schemas for any scale factor, not just the few common ones listed by SHOW SCHEMAS.
-The tiny schema is an alias for scale factor 0.01, which is a very small data set useful for testing.
+`sf1` corresponds to scale factor `1` and the schema `sf300` corresponds to scale factor `300`.
+The TPCH connector provides an infinite number of schemas for any scale factor, not just the few common ones listed by `SHOW SCHEMAS`.
+The `tiny` schema is an alias for scale factor `0.01`, which is a very small data set useful for testing.